clemens/delocalize/README.markdown

 delocalize provides localized date/time and number parsing functionality for Rails.

+## Demo Application

+Find a demo application [here](https://github.com/clemens/delocalize_demo).

 ## Compability

 This gem requires the following versions:

 * Ruby >= 1.9.2
 * Rails >= 3.0 (Rails 2 and probably even Rails 1 *should* work but aren't officially supported)

+Check [the Travis configuration](https://github.com/clemens/delocalize/blob/1-0-beta/.travis.yml) in order to see which configurations we are testing.

 ## Installation